Ammonia: Electrochemical

-Ammonia can be synthesized electrochemically.
-The only required inputs are sources of nitrogen (potentially atmospheric) and hydrogen (water), allowing generation at the point of use.
-The availability of renewable energy creates the possibility of zero emission production.
+The electrochemical synthesis of ammonia involves the reductive formation of lithium nitride, which can be protonated to ammonia, given a proton source.
+The first use of this chemistry was reported in 1930, where lithium solutions in ethanol were used to produce ammonia at pressures of up to 1000 bar, with ethanol acting as the proton source.
+Beyond simply mediating proton transfer to the nitrogen reduction reaction, ethanol has been found to play a multifaceted role, influencing electrolyte transformations and contributing to the formation of the solid electrolyte interphase, which enhances overall reaction efficiency.

-Another electrochemical synthesis mode involves the reductive formation of lithium nitride, which can be protonated to ammonia, given a proton source.
-Ethanol has been used as such a source, although it may degrade.
-The first use of this chemistry was reported in 1930, where lithium solutions in ethanol were used to produce ammonia at pressures of up to 1000 bar.
 In 1994, Tsuneto et al. used lithium electrodeposition in tetrahydrofuran to synthesize ammonia at more moderate pressures with reasonable Faradaic efficiency.
-Other studies have since used the ethanol-tetrahydrofuran system for electrochemical ammonia synthesis.
-In 2019, Lazouski et al. proposed a mechanism to explain observed ammonia formation kinetics.
+Subsequent studies have further explored the ethanol–tetrahydrofuran system for electrochemical ammonia synthesis.